Onsen delights, cycling around Lake Suwa, a brewery crawl, and Japan's riskiest festival

 Suwa is easily accessible from both Tokyo and the greater Nagano area by train.

 Kami-Suwa Station is the most central and connects to many of the area's major destinations.
-If you're traveling from the neighboring city of Matsumoto, take the JR Shinonoi Line from Matsumoto Station, which takes a little over 30 minutes.
+If you're traveling from the neighboring city of Matsumoto, take the JR Chuo Line (JR East) from Matsumoto Station, which takes a little over 30 minutes.

 To get to Suwa Station from Tokyo, catch the JR Azusa train on the Chuo Line Limited Express from Shinjuku Station heading to Matsumoto, and get off at Kami-Suwa Station.
 This ride will take a little over two and a half hours.